 Can a festival exponentially grow in size and scope throughout the years and still continue to maintain the same vibe?
 If so, how is such a miraculous feat possible?
 Ever since my first Lightning in a Bottle in 2008, I have considered myself a huge fan of The Do LaB.
-In 2008, I had the opportunity to watch a still relatively unknown Bassnectar and The Glitch Mob to a festival with less than a few thousand attendees.
+In 2008, I had the opportunity to watch a still relatively unknown Bassnectar and The Glitch Mob to a festival with tens of thousands of attendees.
 Although the festival has grown in size over the years, the vibe remains the same.
 Its magic is more alive than ever.
 LiB’s conglomeration of music, art, workshops, diverse vendors and family-friendly activities set to The Do LaB’s unique aesthetic and design creates an experience unlike any other.

 I had the privilege of camping with Camp Boogaloo.
 Nightly parties at Boogaloo featured musical talent from some of LA's premiere underground DJs and producers including bass music queen Madison Orange and the camp’s own organizer Lou E. Bagels.
 The Boogaloo also competed and won first place in this year’s official Lightning in a Bottle soapbox derby race.